-The course lists and descriptions contained in this Catalog cite the offerings beginning with the July 2017 semester.
+The course lists and descriptions contained in this Catalog cite the offerings beginning with the July 2018 semester.
 It is occasionally necessary, and the University retains the right, to withdraw, modify or add courses to the existing list during the academic year without prior notice.
 For updates on course offerings, visit www.tesu.edu/courses or call (609) 777-5680.

-For many courses, you have options regarding the method of learning.
+For many courses, students have options regarding the method of learning.

-Which option you choose will determine how you correspond with your mentor, how you deliver your assignments and how you receive graded assignments in return.
+Which option students choose will determine how they correspond with their mentor, how they deliver assignments and how they receive graded assignments in return.
 In the case of online courses, the choice involves a commitment to an interactive, web-based format, with the opportunity to communicate with other students enrolled in the course and to take advantage of web resources pertinent to the course.
-In the case of e-Pack® courses, you choose to prepare independently for an examination that will assess your understanding of the course material.
-To learn which of the following options is available for a particular course, look for the list of course codes included with each course description in this book.
-The suffix attached to the course code indicates the delivery method.
+In the case of e-Pack® courses, students choose to prepare independently for an examination that will assess their understanding of the course material.
+Guided study and prior learning assessment (PLA) have been most successful with motivated, independent students.